 Learn about follow-up after an abnormal finding on a mammogram.

 A biopsy (needle or surgical) is needed to diagnose breast cancer.
-(It is not a screening test.)
+(A biopsy is not a screening test.)

 A biopsy removes cells or tissue from a suspicious area of the breast.
 The cells or tissue are studied under a microscope to see if cancer is present.